awsteiner/foundation/README.md

     (since HDF5 1.14.6 releases are not pre-built for Ubuntu 22.04).
   - Since conda is used in the base image, Users of this image are additionally subject to the conda licensing requirements.
+  - The base PyTorch image has increased in size considerably with recent versions of CUDA (I don't understand this yet).

 * Method 2 is built on a CUDA image instead.
 Then, PyTorch installation involves manually installing all the PyTorch dependencies except for the CUDA dependencies already included in the CUDA image.

+* Recent base im

 Older images
 ------------